 Aluminium prices have been depressed due to a persistent global oversupply and high stocks of aluminium.
 However strong aluminium demand, rising costs of energy (accounting for ~40% of production costs) and raw materials (such as carbon and alumina) are forecast to lift the aluminium price in the medium term.

 Growth in aluminium demand is expected to be driven mainly by a strong demand from China with Chinese aluminium demand forecast to grow.
-The constraints in May 2012 by the Indonesian government on export of unprocessed bauxite is forecast to increase bauxite prices, resulting in higher alumina and aluminium prices.
+The constraints by the Indonesian government on export of unprocessed bauxite is forecast to increase bauxite prices, resulting in higher alumina and aluminium prices.

 Aluminium has now become the second most used metal in the world after steel.
 Its unique combination of properties makes it suitable for many applications, especially in the automotive industry, due to its high strength-to-weight ratio.
 It is also unique in that it is 100 per cent recyclable, with nearly three-quarters of all aluminium produced still in use today.